kinecosystem/kin-website-docs/docs/nodejs/hi-kin.md

 This was a very short introduction to the Kin SDK for node.
 This SDK is meant to run on a server and be between your client apps and the Kin Blockchain.
 The SDK provides plenty more features for you to explore including support for channels to maximize your transaction throughput.

 Download the full [helloWorld.js](../../examples/kin-node-sample.zip) for your convenience.
-To run the example, you should run 'npm install' in the command line from the root project directory.
+To run the example, type 'npm install' in the command line from the project root directory.